IBM/terratorch/README.md

 [comment]: <Another alternative is to install using [pipx](https://github.com/pypa/pipx) via `pipx install terratorch`, which creates an isolated environment and allows the user to run the application as a common CLI tool, with no need of installing dependencies or activating environments.>

 TerraTorch requires gdal to be installed, which can be quite a complex process.
-If you don't have GDAL set up on your system, we reccomend using a conda environment and installing it with `conda install -c conda-forge gdal`.
+If you don't have GDAL set up on your system, we recommend using a conda environment and installing it with `conda install -c conda-forge gdal`.

 To install as a developer (e.g. to extend the library):
 ```